reactive-react/xreact/README.md

 React is awesome for writing UI Components.

-so, `react-most` will make you React Components Reactive.
+so, what `react-most` does is just making you React Components Reactive.

 `react-most` is simple and only 90 lines of code. only depends on most and react.